PeiJY/LLR-BC/README.md

 ## Requirements

-The dependencies of this project are listed in `requirement.txt`.
+The dependencies of this project are listed in `requirements.txt`.
 You can install them using the following command.
 ```
-pip install -r requirement.txt
+pip install -r requirements.txt
 ```